Should You Build an Emergency Fund or Pay Off Debt?

 Where to keep your emergency fund

-When choosing a high-yield savings account, look for one with a high APY (annual percentage yield).
-This is an indicator of how much money your account will earn in interest in one year.
+Look for an account with a high annual percentage yield (APY).
+This is an indicator of how much money your account will earn in interest.
 Read the account terms to get a better understanding of how often you can withdraw funds.

 How to pay down debt fast with debt consolidation

-If you’re wondering whether to build an emergency fund or pay off debt, you might consider debt consolidation, which merges all your debts into one fixed monthly payment with a lower APR.
+If you’re wondering whether to build an emergency fund or pay off debt, you might consider debt consolidation, which merges all your debts into one fixed monthly payment with a lower annual percentage rate (APR).